YTFarhan/YTFarhan/README.md

 I'm Farhan, a Data Analyst based in Toronto, Canada!

 I have worked on many projects and I acquired techical skills such as SQL, Excel, Python, Tableau, Power BI.
-Aswell as cloud platform like AWS and Microsoft Azure.
+Aswell as cloud platforms like AWS and Microsoft Azure.

 Throughout my career I will be uploading projects that range from small (1 techical tool used) to big projects (3+ techical tools used).